shanwu712/HandDripper/README.md

 ## 🚀 Key Features

 - 🔒 **User Authentication**: Implemented with Supabase Auth for user registration, login, and email verification.
-- 🌐 **Responsive Design**: Optimized for both desktop and mobile use, enabling users to log their brewing process anytime, anywhere.
+- 📱 **Responsive Design**: Optimized for both desktop and mobile use, enabling users to log their brewing process anytime, anywhere.
-- 🌐 **Iced/Hot Coffee Option**: Users can select iced or hot coffee.
+- 🧊 **Iced/Hot Coffee Option**: Users can select iced or hot coffee.
 For iced coffee, the form shows fields for ice ratio and weight.
-- 📌 **Brewing Variables Tracking**: Record essential variables such as coffee-to-water ratio, water temperature, grind size, and pouring technique.
+- 📝 **Brewing Variables Tracking**: Record essential variables such as coffee-to-water ratio, water temperature, grind size, and pouring technique.
-- 📌 **Dynamic Coffee-to-Water Ratio**: The required water amount is automatically calculated based on the coffee weight and ratio.
+- 💧 **Dynamic Coffee-to-Water Ratio**: The required water amount is automatically calculated based on the coffee weight and ratio.
-- 📊 **History Preview**: Preview past brewing records on brewing page(form page)to quickly find the past recipe while dripping.
+- 🔄 **History Preview**: Preview past brewing records on the brewing page (form page) to quickly find the past recipe while dripping.
-- 📊 **Brewing Timer**: Timer provided on brewing page(form page) to track the brewing time.
+- ⏲️ **Brewing Timer**: Timer provided on the brewing page (form page) to track the brewing time.
 Also supports manual input of the timing results.
-- 📊 **History Page**: Sort or filter records by date, coffee bean name, and other criteria, allow user to quickly find their favorite recipes.
+- 📜 **History Page**: Sort or filter records by date, coffee bean name, and other criteria, allowing users to quickly find their favorite recipes.
 Each record also provides options to "Pin" (mark recipe) and "Edit."

 ## 🛠 Technical Stack